couchbase/vellum/README.md

   - enumerating keys in lexicographic order

 Some additional goals of this implementation:
- - bounded memory use while building the FST (in progress)
+ - bounded memory use while building the FST
  - streaming out FST data while building
  - mmap FST runtime to support very large FTSs (optional)